Rhode Island Fires

 Key Fires:

-There are no significant active wildfires to report in Rhode Island at this time.
+There are no significant active wildfires to report at this time.

-Prescribed Burns and Land Management: The Rhode Island DEM Forest Fire Program is currently conducting low-severity prescribed burns on state lands.
-Targeted locations include the Durfee Hill Management Area in Glocester, Arcadia Management Area in Exeter, Nicholas Farm Management Area in Coventry, Big River Management Area in West Greenwich, Dutch Island in Jamestown, Carolina Management Area in Richmond, and Great Swamp Management Area in South Kingstown.
-These controlled burns are designed to reduce the buildup of dry vegetation, leaf litter, and hazardous fuels, while also promoting native plant and wildlife habitats.
-Additionally, DEM is continuing shaded fuelbreak brush-clearing projects to further mitigate wildfire risks.
+Prescribed Burns and Land Management: To reduce hazardous fuels and protect communities from extreme wildfires, the Rhode Island DEM is actively conducting low-severity prescribed burns this spring.
+Target areas include state lands such as the Durfee Hill Management Area in Glocester, Arcadia Management Area in Exeter, Nicholas Farm Management Area in Coventry, Big River Management Area in West Greenwich, Dutch Island in Jamestown, Carolina Management Area in Richmond, and Great Swamp Management Area in South Kingstown.
+These operations are carefully managed to restore native ecosystems and reduce the buildup of combustible dry vegetation.

 Weather and Wind Warnings